 Path of infection and pathogenesis of the Lyme Borreliosis

-In Central Europe, borrelia bacteria are transmitted via the bite of the hard tick Ixodes (I.) ricinus und Ixodes scapularis.
-The ticks can get from low vegetation (1,5 m) to humans.
+In Central Europe, borrelia bacteria are transmitted via the bite of the hard tick Lxodes (I.) ricinus and Lxodes scapularis.
+The ticks can move from low vegetation (1.5 m) to humans.

 More different immune mechanisms are discussed:

 - Induction of autoantibodies against neuronal and glial antigens.